-Early Intervention and Worker Engagement is a critical component success in the TAA Program and positively impacts the outcomes of participants and service delivery to them.
-These resources will provide information and promising practices to increase early intervention and worker engagement.
+Outreach and Early Intervention is a critical component for success and positively impacts the outcomes of participants and service delivery to them.
+Review these resources for partnering with Rapid Response.

 TAA Program Practitioner Resources These resources are available to those who work day-to-day administering the TAA Program.

 Reemployment Trade Adjustment Assistance (RTAA) and Alternative Trade Adjustment Assistance (ATAA) is a wage supplement for up to two years that is available to reemployed older workers and covers a portion of the difference between a worker’s new wage and their old wage (up to a specified maximum amount).
 Informational materials are available here.

 Trade Readjustment Allowance (TRA) describes income support available in the form of weekly cash payments to workers who are enrolled in a full-time training program and have exhausted their unemployment insurance.
 Resources to come soon!

 Job Search and Relocation Allowances are reimbursements for costs of seeking employment and relocating outside of the worker’s commuting area.
 Resources to come soon!